 I want to thank Kyle Wolf, Budget and Management Director, for an outstanding effort in leading the development of this year's budget.
-Having Ronda Tatum, Assistant County Manager close by has been important and she provides terrific guidance after serving as the Budget and Management Director for a number of years.
-The budget staff of Senior Analyst Christopher Ong, Carr Boyd, Adam Pendlebury, Rene Williams and the newest team member, Phyllis Russell, worked as a dedicated team throughout the process.
+The budget staff of Senior Analyst Christopher Ong, Carr Boyd, Adam Pendlebury, Phyllis Russell, and Rene Williams worked as a dedicated team throughout the process.
 I cannot thank each of you enough for your dedication and commitment.
-Your work is outstanding, and I appreciate your dedication in getting this monumental task completed.
+Your work is outstanding and I appreciate your dedication in getting this monumental task completed.